je-nunez/a_gnu_libc_interceptor_via_rtld_audit/README.md

      http://www.dyninst.org/sites/default/files/manuals/dyninst/StackwalkerAPI.pdf

-This stack-trace is in-core, for this shared-library runs under the same thread and in the same memory space of the thread/process it is tracing, not an external thread/process, so `libunwind-ptrace` (used by `strace`, `gdb`, and `ltrace`) seems to be too heavy-weight for this `same thread, same memory space` case, for it uses the `ptrace` system-call and allows to backtrace externals `thread-ids` -and it stops the external thread, etc:
+This stack-trace is in-core, for this shared-library runs under the same thread and in the same local memory space of the thread/process it is tracing, not an external thread/process, so `libunwind-ptrace` (used by `strace`, `gdb`, and `ltrace`) seems to be too heavy-weight for this `same thread, same local memory space` case, for it uses the `ptrace` system-call and allows to backtrace externals `thread-ids` -and it stops the external thread, etc:

      libunwind-ptrace: